Cytotoxic T cell: Activation

-T cells go through different stages, depending on the number of times they have been in contact with the antigen.
-In the first place, naïve T-lymphocytes are those cells that have not yet encountered an antigen in the thymus.
-Then, T-lymphocytes become memory T cells.
-This type of T cells are those that have been in contact with the antigen at least once but have returned subsequently to a quiescent or inactive state, ready to respond again to the antigen against which they were stimulated.
-Finally, when the specific immune response is triggered, these naive and memory T cells are activated, giving rise to effector T cells that have the capacity to kill pathogens or tumor cells.
+Mature T cells go through different stages, depending on the number of times they have been in contact with the antigen.
+In the first place, naïve (virgin) T-lymphocytes are an initial stage of T cell residing in the thymus which have not yet encountered an antigen with affinity for its TCR.
+T cells that have been in contact with the antigen at least once but have subsequently returned to a quiescent or inactive state, are known as memory T cells.
+This particular stage remains ready to respond again to the specific antigen against which they were stimulated.
+Finally, when an immune response is triggered, these naive and memory T cells are activated, giving rise to effector T cells that have the capacity to kill pathogens or tumor cells.

 The threshold for activation of these cells is very high, and the process can occur via two pathways: thymus-independent (by infected APCs) or thymus-dependent (by CD4+ T cells).
 In the thymus-independent pathway, because the APC is infected, it is highly activated and expresses a large number of co-receptors for coactivation.
 If APCs are not infected, CD4 cells need to be involved: either to activate the APC by co-stimulation (more common) or to directly activate the Tc cell by secreting IL-2.

 If activation occurs, the lymphocyte polarizes its granules towards the site of the synapse and releases them, producing a "lethal hit".
 At this point, it separates from the target cell, and can move on to another, and another.
 The target cell dies in about 6 hours, usually by apoptosis.